vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 Where N<sub>X</sub> is the number of X nuclei present initially, t<sub>i</sub> is the length of the irradiation, and t<sub>d</sub> is the time of decay after the end of an irradiation.
 From this equation one can calculate N<sub>X</sub> from A<sub>X</sub><sup>*</sup>.
 This equation for A<sub>X</sub><sup>*</sup> is only valid for “thin targets,” that is, samples that absorb less than 5% of the flux of activating particles.

-This method of analyisis is called absolute activation analysis and is rarley done.
-The reasons for this are the need for detailed knowldge of the flux and energy of the bombarding particles in the sample and the comppound of the nuclear unceratinties such asthe cross sections, decay branching ratios, and so on in the final results.
+This method of analysis is called absolute activation analysis and is rarley done.
+The reasons for this are the need for detailed knowledge of the flux and energy of the bombarding particles in the sample and the compound of the nuclear unceratinties such as the cross sections, decay branching ratios, and so on in the final results.
 A simpler technique is to irradiate and count a known amount of pure X under the same conditions used for the mixute of X in Y. Then,

 Mass of X in Y = (Known mass X)(Acitivty of X* in Y / Activity of X* in pure X)